bifurcationkit/BifurcationKitDocs.jl/docs/src/DeflatedContinuation.md

 However, unlike the regular continuation method, deflated continuation allows to compute **disconnected** bifurcation diagrams, something that is impossible for our [Automatic Bifurcation diagram computation](@ref) which is limited to the connected component of the initial point.

-You can find an example of use of the method in [Deflated Continuation in the Carrier Problem](@ref).
+You can find an example of use of the method in [Carrier Problem](@ref carrier).
 We reproduce below the result of the computation which shows various disconnected components arising form Fold bifurcations that  are found seemingly by the method.

 ![](carrier.png)